cca/cca_invenio/readme.md

 ## Setup

-Requires Docker, python 3.9, pipenv, node 16, and npm 7. `invenio-cli check-requirements --development` will check if you have these.
+Requires Docker, python, pipenv, node, and ImageMagick. `invenio-cli check-requirements --development` checks these requirements, see also [our .tool-versions](.tool-versions) file.
 To install on an M2 Mac, additional packages are needed: `brew install cairo libffi pkg-config`.
 Finally, the invenio-saml module also requires `brew install libxmlsec1`.

 Some fixtures are not checked into this repository.
 Build them with the tools in the cca/vault_migration repository and copy them here.